Cry Me a River (Justin Timberlake song): Synopsis

 The video begins with a blonde woman, played by model and actress Lauren Hastings (portraying Spears), walking out of her house hand-in-hand with an unidentified man.
-The couple leaves in the woman's car (a silver Porsche 911 Carrera Cabriolet (996)) as Timberlake rolls down the window of a black Mercedes-Benz S-Class (W220), from which he and his friend have been watching the woman.
+The couple leaves in the woman's car (a silver Porsche 911 Carrera Cabriolet (996)) as Timberlake rolls down the window of a black Mercedes-Benz S-Class (W220), from which he and his friend (Timbaland) have been watching the woman.
 Timberlake breaks into the house by throwing a rock through a window and proceeds through the woman's house, with anti-gravity jumps and slides, not causing any other visible damage, except for kicking a picture frame of the woman across the living room.
 Then he searches some drawers and finds a video camera, while the driver of the car, Timbaland, signals for his female accomplice in the back of the car, played by model Kiana Bessa, to go in.
 She enters the house and goes with Timberlake to a bedroom, where she starts to undress and kiss Timberlake, who has a smug expression while being filmed.
 They stay in the bedroom for a moment; then the accomplice exits the house but a still-cocky Timberlake stays.
 As the blonde woman returns, he follows her around the house and hides in a closet as she showers.
 He gets closer to her and touches the glass surrounding the shower.
 The blonde woman senses someone in the room and turns around, but Timberlake is gone.
 She leaves the bathroom and goes into her bedroom, where the video he made with his new lover plays on the television.